acoustic-content-samples/sample-react-traveler-website/README.md

 Traveler is a sample travel website, with all its content and images managed in Acoustic Content.

+## React-Based “Traveler” Website Using Headless CMS

+This is an example of how to create a modern website using the headless CMS features of Acoustic Content in combination with a Single Page Application (SPA) for the website.
+This sample is a React-based site, though the same concepts and content can be used with any web application or other delivery channel.
+That’s the great benefit of a headless CMS: the content and images are completely independent of the delivery channel.
+Your business users can manage all the content in one place and have it delivered across all channels - websites, mobile apps, emails, or any other channel.

 ![Traveler Website Sample - Home Page](docs/images/readme_image_1)

+### Combining the React SPA with content and assets managed by business users

+In this example you can see how business users can manage all the website components they need to manage, while the web developer provides the framework for the website.

+The following components of the website are managed by business users in Acoustic Content:
+- All the pages and navigation shown under the “Destinations” menu.
+These are dynamic pages in the website, defined by the Region, Country, and Travel Article content items.
+- All the images for the site content, using the Image Profile feature to automatically generate different size images.
+- Articles that use rich text features including embedded images.
+- Site logo and text for the pages.
+- Configuration options for some of the website aspects such as settings for the slideshow on the home page for how many images to show and how long between slides.

+These components of the website are defined in the SPA which is built by a web developer:
+- The React SPA framework with support for pulling in content and assets dynamically using Acoustic Content REST APIs.
+- Top-level navigation (Home, About, Destinations, Gallery, and Contact).
+These are defined as routes in the SPA.
+- Site look and feel, using Bootstrap styling with responsive web design so the site renders nicely on any device.
+- Search for content in the site.
+The search input supports auto-complete, using the "faceted search" support of the Content delivery search API.

+To see the dynamic pages of the site in action, try this after you've installed the sample:
+- Create a new Travel Article content item.
+Fill out the text elements and select an image.
+Note that in the Travel Article Text field you can use features of the rich text editor, including the ability to include images right inline with the text.
+- On the “Configuration” tab of your new Travel Article, select the region and country where your article should appear in the navigation.
+- Publish the new Travel Article.
+- Open the website in a browser.
+- On the home page, your new article should appear at the top of the list of articles (since it’s the most recent).
+- From the Destinations menu, navigate to the continent and the country for your article.
+Your new article should be listed, and if you click on it you’ll go to a new dynamic page for your article.

 ## Installing Traveler Website Sample